nickatnight/fastapi-resume/docs/source/deployment/render.rst

             - key: PYTHON_VERSION
                 value: '3.12.11'

-4. Go to your Render dashboard a go to New -> Blueprint
+4. Go to your Render dashboard and go to New -> Blueprint, click on "Deploy".
 5. Your site will then be available at ``https://<project-name>.onrender.com``